Duration: One hour preparation, followed by a one hour face-to-face tutorial

 About the Tutorial Tutors

-VICTORIA VILLASENOR is a development editor for a publishing house in New York and also runs the social enterprise Global Words.
+Victoria Villasenor is a development editor for a publishing house in New York, and also runs the social enterprise Global Wordsmiths with her partner.
 She works with marginalized communities throughout the Midlands on writing projects, and is a multi-published author.